-Because, believe it or not, wedding planning should be fun.
+Believe it or not, wedding planning is meant to be fun!

-BE OPEN AND HONEST ABOUT WHAT’S TROUBLING YOU, EVEN IF IT’S SUPER AWKWARD.
+BE OPEN AND HONEST ABOUT WHAT’S TROUBLING YOU, EVEN IF IT’S AWKWARD.

 GIVE YOURSELF SPACE.